State left in the dark about Tillerson statement on Post's Trump report

 The only issue: State Department officials had no idea the statement had come out, learning about it only from CNN.

-It was more than 20 minutes later before Tillerson's agency released the same terse 44-word statement that echoed the same phrasing other administration officials are using to try to shoot down the Post report.
+It was more than 20 minutes later before Tillerson's agency released the same terse 44-word statement that echoed the phrasing other administration officials are using to try to shoot down the Post report.

 "During President Trump's meeting with Foreign Minister Lavrov a broad range of subjects were discussed among which were common efforts and threats regarding counter-terrorism," said the release, attributed to Tillerson.
 "During that exchange, the nature of specific threats were discussed, but they did not discuss sources, methods or military operations."